The federal response to Harvey isn’t bad and here’s who you can thank

-The federal health response to Hurricane Harvey gets high marks from disaster experts.
+The federal health response to Hurricane Harvey gets high marks from disaster experts, and they credit years of preparation.

 By the time Harvey made landfall on the southeast Texas coast last Friday, the Health and Human Services Department had pre-positioned 460 staffers from the National Disaster Medical System to be ready to roll in and help.